kintone-labs/cli-kintone/README.md

 gom build
 ```

-Windows
+## Windows
 ### Step 1: Creating folder to develop
 ```
-mkdir -p \tmp\dev-cli-kintone\src
+mkdir -p c:\tmp\dev-cli-kintone\src
 ```
-Note: "\tmp\dev-cli-kintone" is path to project at local, can be changed match with project local of you.
+Note: "c:\tmp\dev-cli-kintone" is path to project at local, can be changed match with project local of you.

 ### Step 2: Creating variable environment GOPATH